Loading...

 • Verify runlevel state using more than one command.

-• Inspect runlevel-specific service symlinks.
+• Inspect runlevel 3 service ordering via rc symlinks.

 • Switch to runlevel 3 during runtime.